+- An understanding of Friendship circles

 - Sibling rivalry

 - E-safety

 - Voting and the British legal system

 - Social responsibility linked with QAWS

 - Leadership skills

 - United Nations with role and function links to MUN

-English contributes to our students SMSC development through:
+English contributes to our Pupils SMSC development through:

-- Developing confidence and expertise in language, which is an important aspect of individual and social identity. - Developing students' awareness of moral and social issues in fiction, journalism, magazines, radio, television and film. - Enabling students to understand and engage with the feelings and values embodied in high quality poetry, fiction, drama, film and television.
+- Developing confidence and expertise in language, which is an important aspect of individual and social identity. - Developing pupils' awareness of moral and social issues in fiction, journalism, magazines, radio, television and film. - Enabling pupils to understand and engage with the feelings and values embodied in high quality poetry, fiction, drama, film and television.